kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

   CRI or CNI may require updating that component before the kubelet.
 -->

-For the default backoff curve, no coordination must be done between the control plane and the nodes; all behavior changes are local to the kubelet component and its start up configuration.
+For both the default backoff curve and the per-node, no coordination must be done between the control plane and the nodes; all behavior changes are local to the kubelet component and its start up configuration.
+An n-3 kube-proxy, n-1 kube-controller-manager, or n-1 kube-scheduler without this feature available is not affected when this feature is used, since it does not depend on kube-controller-manager or kube-scheduler.
+Code paths that will be touched are exclusively in kubelet component.

-For the per-node case, since it is local to each kubelet and the restart logic is within the responsibility of a node's local kubelet, no coordination must be done between the control plane and the nodes.

-<<[UNRESOLVED confirm the following have been answered fully]>>
-- How does an n-3 kubelet or kube-proxy without this feature available behave when this feature is used?
-- How does an n-1 kube-controller-manager or kube-scheduler without this feature available behave when this feature is used?
-- Will any other components on the node change?
-For example, changes to CSI, CRI or CNI may require updating that component before the kubelet.
-<<[/UNRESOLVED]>>
+An n-3 kubelet without this feature available will behave like normal, with the original CrashLoopBackOff behavior.
+It cannot ingest flags for per node config and if one is specified on start up, kubelet flag validation will fail.

 ## Production Readiness Review Questionnaire

 <<[UNRESOLVED removed when changing from 1.31 proposal to 1.32 proposal,
-incoming in further commits]>> <<[/UNRESOLVED]>>
+incoming in separate PR]>> <<[/UNRESOLVED]>>

 ## Implementation History